2042Third/pdmQt/README.md

 ## Usage

-pdmQt allows you to encrypt and decrypt files using pdm-core-module.
-You can select a file to encrypt or decrypt, choose a password, and specify an output file name.
-The application will show you the progress and status of the encryption or decryption process.
+Open the application, and login.
+A list of passwords will show up.
+You can modify, add, or delete the passwords.

 ## Credit
 cryptoSQLite, SQLite wrapper for custom encryption: https://github.com/viaduck/crypto_sqlite